fbpx

 Thyroid Cancer Treatment

-Radiation Therapy: High energy beams, similar to X rays, are focused to precise points in the body to remove the tumours.
+Radiation Therapy: High energy beams, similar to X-rays, are focused on precise points in the body to remove the tumours.

-Chemotherapy: Chemotherapy uses drugs to kills the cancer cells.
+Chemotherapy: Chemotherapy uses drugs to kill cancer cells.
 The drugs are typically administered through the veins or taken orally.
 Chemotherapy is not usually used in the treatment of thyroid cancers.

 Thyroid Hormone Therapy: Usually, after surgery, patients are advised to take thyroid hormone medication such as Levoxyl or Synthroid for life.
-This medication aids to supply the hormones that are usually made by the thyroid, and helps to avoid recurrence of the cancer.
+This medication aids in supplying the hormones that are usually made by the thyroid and helps to avoid the recurrence of the cancer.

 If diagnosed early, thyroid cancer can be treated easily.
-But the rate of recurrence is almost 30%, that is why, the need for more effective treatment procedures is required.
+However, the rate of recurrence is almost 30%, which is why, the need for more effective treatment procedures are required.
 Women are three times more likely to get diagnosed with thyroid cancer than men, but men are more likely to die from it.
 Thyroid cancer has many complications, thus further research is required to learn more about the disease and to fight it better.

 Related Articles